 Responses and Reactions III

-This is the third in a bi-monthly series of personal commentaries by the distinguished novelist NORMAN MAILER on selections from Martin Buber’s two-volume collection, Tales of the Hasidim (Vol. I, The Early Masters; Vol. II, The Later Masters).
+This is the third in a bi-monthly series of personal commentaries by the distinguished novelist Norman Mailer on selections from Martin Buber’s two-volume collection, Tales of the Hasidim (Vol. I, The Early Masters; Vol. II, The Later Masters).

 Before the Coming of the Messiah1

 The Baal Shem said:

-“Before the coming of the Messiah there will be great abundance in the world.
+Before the coming of the Messiah there will be great abundance in the world.
 The Jews will get rich.
 They will become accustomed to running their houses in the grand style and moderation will be cast to the winds.
 Then the lean years will come; want and a meager livelihood, and the world will be full of poverty.
 The Jews will not be able to satisfy their needs, grown beyond rhyme or reason.
-And then the labor which will bring forth the Messiah, will begin.”
+And then the labor which will bring forth the Messiah, will begin.